Rajlaxmi/rajlaxmi.github.io/_posts/2024-07-01-Learning-Techniques.md

 ### Self-Testing

-Involves testing oneself on the material to assess understanding and retention.
-It reinforces learning by identifying areas of weakness that require further review.
+Reinforces learning by identifying areas of weakness that require further review.

 ### Active Recall

-Involves retrieving information from memory without the aid of notes or textbooks.
-It strengthens memory by actively engaging the brain in recalling information.
+Strengthens memory by actively engaging the brain in recalling information.

 ### Note-taking

-Involves summarizing and recording key points from lectures or readings.
 Effective note-taking helps organize information, aids in comprehension, and provides a useful resource for review.

 ### Practice and Application

-Involves applying learned concepts through practical exercises or real-world scenarios.
-It enhances understanding and reinforces learning by demonstrating how theoretical knowledge can be put into practice.
+Enhances understanding and reinforces learning by demonstrating how theoretical knowledge can be put into practice.

 ### Mnemonics